- Professor of Recorder and Baroque Flute

-He teaches each year at the Oberlin Baroque Performance Institute and has taught other workshops throughout the country.
+He teaches each summer at the Oberlin Baroque Performance Institute and has taught other workshops throughout the country.
 Lynn previously taught at the University of Michigan, Oakland University, Case Western Reserve University, and at the Recorder Institute of Indiana University.

 Lynn produced a monthly column for Flute Talk magazine and has written feature articles for Traverso, Flute Talk, Flute View, and Oberlin Conservatory Magazine.
 He was the founder of Early Music Facsimiles and a founding member of the board of Apollo’s Fire.
 His recordings can be heard on Wildboar, Gasparo, Eclectra, Koch International, Avie, and other labels.